Sophtware-com/SuperLights/README.md

 # Super Lights
-These lights are a great way to have fun at twilight on your paramotor, impress your friends, and fly legally during twilight (strobe pattern required).
+These lights are a great way to have fun at twilight on your paramotor, impress your friends, and fly legally during twilight (included strobe pattern).
 This set comes pre-programmed with lot of different patterns, and most of them can be adjusted to create infinte variety.

 ## Device Platforms
 Below is the list of Arduino devices the code is written toward.
 A minium of an ATMega328 processor is required due to the size of the code.
 Anything bigger is a plus, but the LED library timings may need to be adjusted for faster processors.